 Members of Child and Family Services Central Support - Local 265 had an opportunity to put forward their ideas and proposals for improving their collective agreement on February 26, 2019.

 The Bargaining Committee then worked to pull together these proposals into a package to present to the employer.

-At this point, the Bargaining Committee has decided to delay entering into bargaining with the employer until after the Civil Service collective agreement is negotiated.
+At that point, the Bargaining Committee decided to delay entering into bargaining with the employer until after the Civil Service collective agreement is negotiated.

 CIVIL SERVICE NEGOTIATIONS: TIMELINE AND ISSUES

 In 2017, the government announced that they would not consider giving any public service workers any general pay increase for the first two years of their new contract.
 So along with other Manitoba unions, the MGEU formed the Partnership to Defend Public Services to challenge the government in court they’re doing goes against Canadian laws – all workers have the right to negotiate a fair contract, including their wages.